Simulations

 // define a class that extends from a simulation DSL

-class InvoiceSimulation extends CustomSimulation:
+class InvoiceSimulation extends CustomSimulation

 // add scenarios (comma separated)